-We contract with third parties for the manufacture of our product and product candidates that utilize KP415, KP484, KP201 and KP511 as the API used in our clinical trials and with a sole source supplier for the manufacture of bulk quantities of KP415, KP484, KP201 and KP511 used in products and product candidates that utilize these moieties as the API and we expect to continue to do so.
-This reliance on third-party manufacturers increases the risk that we will not have sufficient quantities of KP415, KP484, KP201 or KP511, or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.
+We contract with third parties for the manufacture of our partnered product and product candidates that utilize benzhydrocodone and serdexmethylphenidate, or SDX, as the API used in our clinical trials and with a sole source supplier for the manufacture of bulk quantities of benzhydrocodone and SDX used in the partnered product and product candidates that utilize these moieties as the API and we expect to continue to do so.
+This reliance on third-party manufacturers increases the risk that we will not have sufficient quantities of benzhydrocodone and SDX, or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

 We do not have any manufacturing facilities.
-We procure the bulk drug substances for KP415, KP484, KP201 and KP511 from sole-source, third-party manufacturers and the products and product candidates that utilize these moieties as the API used in our clinical trials from other third parties.
+We procure the bulk drug substances for KP415, KP484, APADAZ and KP879 from sole-source, third-party manufacturers and the partnered product and product candidates that utilize these moieties as the API used in our clinical trials from other third parties.
 We anticipate we will continue to do so for the foreseeable future.
 We also expect to continue to rely on third parties as we proceed with preclinical and clinical testing of our product candidates, as well as for commercial manufacture of APADAZ or our product candidates should they receive marketing approval.
-This reliance on third parties increases the risk that we will not have sufficient quantities of KP415, KP484, KP201, KP511, other bulk drug substances or our products or product candidates, or such quantities at an acceptable cost or quality, which could delay, prevent or impair our ability to timely conduct our clinical trials or our other development or commercialization efforts.
+This reliance on third parties increases the risk that we will not have sufficient quantities of benzhydrocodone, SDX, other bulk drug substances or our partnered product or product candidates, or such quantities at an acceptable cost or quality, which could delay, prevent or impair our ability to timely conduct our clinical trials or our other development or commercialization efforts.